pnlbwh/dMRIharmonization/README.md

 ## 3. Download IIT templates

 dMRIharmonization toolbox is provided with a debugging capability to test how good has been the harmonization.
-For debug to work and **tests** to run, download the following data from [IIT HUMAN BRAIN ATLAS](http://www.iit.edu/~mri/IITHumanBrainAtlas.html) and place them in `dMRIharmonization/IITAtlas/` directory:
+For debug to work and **tests** to run, download the following data from [IIT Human Brain Atlas](https://www.nitrc.org/projects/iit) and place them in `dMRIharmonization/IITAtlas/` directory: